 Bike sharing has arrived in four Bay Area cities.

-Regional agencies nationwide fund transportation plans.
-How is the Bay Area different?
-Over 50% of our funds go to operate and maintain public transit.
+Many regional agencies fund transportation plans.
+Few allocate over 50% of funds to operate and maintain public transit.

 Take Our Quiz

 Clipper Cards can be used to pay fares on how many Bay Area transit operators?

 In the Bay Area, fueling an EV can cost as little as 3¢/mile, while a gas-powered car costs:

 The One Bay Area Weekly Poll appears every Monday on this page.
 The results are published the following Monday.
 The questions are intended to be educational in nature.

 Latest News Feature